xuwd1/Pyffic/README.md

 #Python side code
 import pyffi

-# this is the ffi manager instance for lib.so
+# this is the ffi manager instance for class.so
 lib = pyffi.Lib("./class.so")
 class FooClass(lib.FFIClassBase):
     # you have to provide cffi_registered_name manually